genomicals/tyrosine/README.md

 Link to original paper <a href="https://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf" target="_blank">here</a>.

-## Implementation Specifics
-There are several instances where specific features are up to the implementer's choice.
-Here are some choices we made:
-- A bias node is included in the inputs
-- Cyclic connections will be disallowed
-- Species won't be removed for becoming stale, only when allocated reproductive slots reach 0

 ## Trivia
 Tyrosine is an amino acid.
 The word comes from the Greek "tyros", which means cheese.